- Height: 14-15 inches

 Common Health Problems

 A standard Poodle should have a life expectancy of around 12-15 years.
-The same approximate life expectancy can be expected of Miniature Poodles, which gives them plenty of time to grow up along with your children if you’re considering getting this breed as a family pet.
+The same approximate life expectancy goes for Miniature Poodles, which gives them plenty of time to grow up along with your children if you’re considering getting this breed as a family pet.

-Being energetic as they are, this breed will like a good deal of exercise and enjoy living up to their hunting and pointing instincts.
+Being energetic as they are, this breed will meed a good deal of exercise.
+A lot of them will also enjoy living up to their hunting and pointing instincts.
 As former retrievers, Poodles should be able to enjoy chasing balls and Frisbees, as well.
 The American Kennel Club lists this dog as an “active” breed.
-They will require at least daily exercise and might be able to go a long time before tiring out.
+They will require at least 30 to 60 minutes daily exercise, depending on their size and overall activity level.
+If you are unable to meet these exercise requirements, your Poodle will run the risk of developing obesity or burning off all of their excess energy doing mischievous activities that your might not appreciate.

 The Poodle, though often equated to the beauty with no brains, is exceptionally smart, active and excels in obedience training.